BruhfessorX/cybercraft5e/docs/player-options/classes/ghostlink.md

 ---

 ### Apex Ghostlink
-At 20th level, you can maintain invisibility indefinitely when not attacking or casting a program.
+At 20th level, you can maintain invisibility indefinitely.

 ---